autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/gpu-plotter.md

 Here are some common parameters to use with the GPU plotter:

-- Defines how many sectors the farmer will encode concurrently (default behavior is off when a compatible GPU is detected):
+- Defines how many sectors the CPU plotter will encode concurrently (default behavior is off when a compatible GPU is detected):
   ```bash
   --cpu-sector-encoding-concurrency <sectors>